 |Washing fastness grades||Rubbing fastness grades||Light fastness grades||Perspiration fastness grades|

-Antibacterial properties: The antibacterial property is qualitatively evaluated by AATCC Test Method 147-2004 against gram-negative (E.coli) and gram-positive (S.aureus) bacterium.
-The results (Table 3) show that all the treated fabrics, including unmordanted sample have very good antibacterial property to gram-negative and gram-positive bacterium, E.coli and S.aureus.
-In all the cases, there is a good zone of inhibition ranging from 1.4 mm to 3.7 mm against E.coli and 1.2 mm to 2.65 mm against S.aureus.
-The mordanted samples showed increased zone of inhibition compared to unmordanted sample (dyed without mordant).
-From the results shown in Table 3 it is clear that all the myrobalan mordanted samples showed higher zone of inhibition compared to alum mpordanted samples.
+Antibacterial Properties: The antibacterial property is qualitatively evaluated by AATCC Test Method 147-2004 against gram-negative (E. coli) and gram-positive (S. aureus) bacterium.
+The results Table 3 show that all the treated fabrics, including unmordanted sample, have very good antibacterial property to gram-negative and gram-positive bacterium, E. coli and S. aureus.
+In all the cases, there is a good zone of inhibition ranging from 1.4 mm to 3.7 mm against E. coli and 1.2 mm to 2.65 mm against S. aureus.
+The mordanted samples showed an increased zone of inhibition compared to unmordanted sample (dyed without mordant).
+From the results shown in Table 3, it is clear that all the myrobalan mordanted samples showed a higher zone of inhibition compared to alum mordanted samples.

 TABLE 3: ANTIMICROBIAL ACTIVITY OF SILK FABRIC DYED WITH CICHORIUM INTYBUS ROOT EXTRACT

-Antioxidant properties: DPPH radical scavenging activity of Ascorbic acid, control and pre, post and simultameous mordanted samples with alum and myrobalan are shown in Fig. 1 and 2.
-The activity was increased by increasing the concentration of the sample extract (100µL, 300µL and 500µL).
+Antioxidant Properties: DPPH radical scavenging activity of Ascorbic acid, control and pre, post and simultaneous mordanted samples with alum and myrobalan are shown in Fig. 1 and 2.
+The activity was increased by increasing the concentration of the sample extract (100 µl, 300 µl, and 500 µl).
 DPPH antioxidant assay is based on the ability of 2,2-Diphenyl-1-picrylhydrazyl radical (DPPH), a stable free radical, to decolorize in the presence of antioxidants.
 The DPPH radical contains an odd electron, which is responsible for the absorbance at 517 nm and also for a visible deep purple color.
 When DPPH accepts an electron donated by an antioxidant compound, the DPPH is decolorized, which can be quantitatively measured from the changes in absorbance.
 Ascorbic acid was used as Standard.
-All the samples dyed with Cichorium intybus root extract showed excellent increased % inhibition with the increase in concentration of extract proving it to be a potential Antioxidant.
+All the samples dyed with Cichorium intybus root extract showed excellent increased % inhibition with the increase in the concentration of extract proving it to be a potential antioxidant.

 The control sample dyed without mordant showed % inhibition of 88.14% at 500 µl concentration.
 Among all the mordant-dyed samples, silk pre-mordanted with myrobalan showed the highest % inhibition (92.35%) followed by myrobalan post-mordanted with % inhibition of 92.06% and myrobalan meta-mordanted with % inhibition 91.04%.
 The samples mordanted with myrobalan showed higher antioxidant activity compared to alum mordanted samples.
 However, all the samples including the control sample (dyed without mordant) showed positive results for DPPH assay.